Your guide to COVID-19 and its impact on life in Canada | CBC News

 I don't actually feel sick.
 Could I still have coronavirus?

-Part of the reason for all of this social distancing and keeping away from people, though, is there is a possibility that you could have this and not know it, she said.
+Part of the reason for all of this physical distancing and keeping away from people, though, is there is a possibility that you could have this and not know it, she said.

 It's also unclear if people can contract coronavirus for a second time once they have recovered from it, she noted.
 Read more here.

 The spread of COVID-19 cases in Canada with no known link to travel — called community transmission — is already underway.
 Many think there are thousands of unreported cases, and the time to act to limit them is now.
-Read more here.
+Read more answers to Canadians' medical questions on COVID-19 here.

 How should I explain what's happening to my kids?